looeee/discoverthreejs-site/markdown/book/first-steps/camera-controls.md

 ### Importing Plugins

-Since the plugins are part of the three.js repo and included in the NPM package, importing them works in much the same way as {{< link path="/book/first-steps/first-scene/#import-classes-from-threejs" title="importing classes from the three.js core" >}}, except that each plugin is in a separate module.
-Refer back to {{< link path="/book/introduction/get-threejs/" title="the intro" >}} for a reminder of how to include the three.js files in your app, or head over to {{< link path="/book/appendix/javascript-modules/" title="the appendix" >}} for a deeper exploration of how JavaScript modules work.
+Since the plugins are part of the three.js repo and included in the NPM package, importing them works in much the same way as [importing classes from the three.js core]({{< relref "/book/first-steps/first-scene#import-classes-from-threejs" >}} "importing classes from the three.js core"), except that each plugin is in a separate module.
+Refer back to [the intro]({{< relref "/book/introduction/get-threejs" >}} "the intro") for a reminder of how to include the three.js files in your app, or head over to [the appendix]({{< relref "/book/appendix/javascript-modules" >}} "the appendix") for a deeper exploration of how JavaScript modules work.

 In the editor, we've placed the _**OrbitControls.js**_ file in the equivalent directory to the repo, under _**vendor/**_.
 Go ahead and locate the file now.
 Since the editor uses NPM style imports, we can import `OrbitControls` like this, from anywhere in our code like this: